RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-1.md

 This project was supported in part by the U.S. Department of State (DOS), Bureau of Educational and Cultural Affairs (ECA), Exchange Visitor Program #G-1-00005 with the cooperation of the Institute of International Education (IIE) under Fulbright Grant PS00322778.
 ## Colaboration
 * Department of Systems Innovation, Osaka University (Japan).
-* ICPS Research Center, National Institute of Advanced Industrial Science and Technology (AIST, Japan).
+* National Institute of Advanced Industrial Science and Technology (AIST, Japan).
 * Department of Robotics Engineering, Worcester Polytechnic Institute (USA).
 * Texas Robotics, The University of Texas at Austin (USA).
 * Department of Automation Technological Processes and Manufacturing, Ternopil Ivan Puluj National Technical University (Ukraine).